Marigold (given name)

-The marigold is said to signify disdain in the language of flowers.

 Marigold is an English name taken from the common name used for flowers from different genera such as Calendula or Tagetes, among others.

-The flower name is derived from Mary’s gold and was used in reference to the Virgin Mary.
-Marigolds are often incorporated into “Mary gardens” that are planted with flowers associated with Mary.
+The flower name is derived from Mary's gold and was used in reference to the Virgin Mary.
+Marigolds are often incorporated into "Mary gardens" that are planted with flowers associated with Mary.

 The name came into use along with other flower and plant names that became popular for girls in English-speaking countries in the 1800s and early 1900s.
 It has recently increased in usage in part due to a child character on the popular TV series Downton Abbey.
 It has ranked among the top 1,000 names used for newborn girls in both the United States and Canada since 2021.